Cannabis roots deep or wide under mature plant

-Choosing the right cannabis strain can be a game-changer in your growing journey.
-But have you ever considered how your plant’s root system affects its growth?
-Whether cannabis roots grow deep or wide can significantly impact your yields.
-Let’s dive into how these root systems function.
+Choosing the right cannabis strain can be a game-changer, but have you ever considered how your plant’s root system affects its growth?
+In nature, cannabis is one of the seasonal plants that develops the most extensive root system.
+A common principle is that for everything the plant grows above ground, its roots grow to a similar or even greater extent below ground, often reaching down for meters.
+Whether these massive cannabis roots grow deep or wide can significantly impact your yields.

 Cannabis Root System Depth Comparison